Oppzippy/huokan-discord-bot-docs/huokanbot/modules/recruitment.md

 ## Usage

+The bot will automatically track all invite links created after 10:37pm EST on January 22, 2021.
+Any invite links created before then that were already tracked will remain tracked, but no invite links older than that date may be added.

 `!inviteleaderboard [--size 1-50] [--dynamic] [--startDate datetime] [--endDate datetime] [--cycle days]` Available anyone with Manage Server permission plus Moderators.
 - `--size`: Number of recruiters to show on the leaderboard.